-Let crying babes lie: Study supports notion of leaving infants to cry themselves back to sleepJanuary 2nd, 2013 in Psychology & Psychiatry /
+Let crying babes lie: Study supports notion of leaving infants to cry themselves back to sleepJanuary 2, 2013 in Medicine & Health / Psychology & Psychiatry

 Today, mothers of newborns find themselves confronting a common dilemma: Should they let their babies "cry it out" when they wake up at night?
 Or should they rush to comfort their crying little one?